 If you use full-fat coconut milk, the sauce has a very mild coconut flavor.
 I also find that organic coconut has a stronger flavor, so you may want to use a brand that is not organic.
-If you don’t like coconut, you can easily replace the coconut milk with 1 3/4 cup plain soy milk and 1/4 cup oil.
+If you don’t like coconut, you can easily replace the coconut milk with 1 3/4 cup plain soy milk and 1/4 cup of any neutral-flavored oil.

 Yes, the alfredo sauce is naturally gluten-free, so you will just need to use gluten-free pasta.
-I like to use Tinkyada brand fettuccine noodles. (the noodles pictured) As far as gluten-free noodles go, they are surprisingly delicious.
+I like to use Tinkyada brand fettuccine noodles when I make this dish gluten-free.
+As far as gluten-free noodles go, they are surprisingly delicious.
 However, this sauce tastes great on any shape noodles.
-Feel free to go ahead and use your favorite pasta.
+Feel free to go ahead and use your favorite gluten-free pasta.

 Tip for making perfect gluten-free pasta: If you use gluten-free pasta, make sure to boil it in slightly more water than you would boil wheat pasta.
 Drain it in a colander and rinse well until the water runs clear.